-In this position, you will sit down in front of a computer and – probably with the help of a template – compose a thorough, detailed business plan.
+To do this, you'll sit down in front of a computer and - probably with the help of a template - compose a thorough, detailed business plan.

 Your business plan will include a description of your company and well-researched details about how you will go about financing, building, managing, maintaining, and marketing your escape room business.

 You will need this business plan to get financing, so it should be clearly written and well organized.

 For some people, the thought of doing a lot of research and writing a 15+-page document causes horrifying flashbacks of being in school, so this is a good test of your resolve.
 Since research and business-plan writing are the first steps in your entrepreneurial journey, you'll know pretty quickly if this is going to be a deal breaker.

 Business plans take work, but they're worth it!

 A lot of people who hate writing still successfully complete business plans and open escape room businesses.
 But as you're dreaming of your future life as an escape game operator, remember that this is a critical step, and you have to complete it before you can do anything else.

 Before you can operate as a business, you will probably have to form a business entity for legal purposes (you will definitely have to do this in the United States; other countries' laws may vary).

 In the United States, you'll have the options of operating as a sole proprietor, a partnership, an LLC, a corporation, an S corporation, or a cooperative.
 Each of these business types comes with different legal and tax requirements, as well as differing liability.
 It's best to schedule some time with an attorney and an accountant for a chat about which type will suit you best.